bahrus/p-et-alia/README.md

 </main>
 ```

-The benefits of taking this difficult path, is that mutation observers are set up along this full path, so if DOM elements are added dynamically, they will be synchronized based on the binding rules.
+The benefits of taking this difficult path, is that mutation observers are set up along all DOM paths which have been "invited".
+That way, if DOM elements are added dynamically, they will be synchronized based on the binding rules.

-Although for this simple example, the two approaches may look equally hard, the p-d-r approach gets more challenging as the nesting levels increases, especially if the content comes from non tightly coupled sources.
+Although for this simple example the two approaches may look equally hard, the p-d-r approach gets more challenging as the nesting levels increase, especially if the content comes from non tightly coupled sources.

 </details>